 1. Remember Who God Is

-While Jesus came to earth as man, God is not made in our image.
+While Jesus came to earth as man, God was not made in our image.
 We are made in His.
-If we were created by Him, each unique and by His workmanship, we can’t really know who we are unless we know and understand Him, first.
+If we were created by Him, each unique and by His workmanship, we can’t know who we are unless we know and understand Him first.

-How do you do that?
-By spending time in fellowship with Him.
+How do you do it?
+Spend time in fellowship with Him.
 Reading the Word.
 Praying.
-Being still and listening for His voice (this is the toughest one for me) We must allow His Spirit to fill us and to reveal His truth to us.
+Listening.
+We must allow His Spirit to fill us.

 Here are a few truths about God to ponder during this exercise: